ouiliame/dao-de-jing/preface.typ

 === 3.
 Implied Subjects and Objects

 Classical Chinese frequently omits subjects and objects when they can be inferred from context.
-Modern readers often find themselves asking "who?" or "what?" when translating these passages.
+Modern readers often find themselves asking _who_ or _what_ when translating these passages.
 The answer typically lies in the broader context of the discussion.

 == Essential Grammatical Words